Headshed/cube-integration/README.md

 All Customers managed in Cube is linked to an Assignment.
 All Responses managed in Cube is linked to a Campaign.

-The following post can be used to get information about Campaigns in Cube:
+The following request can be used to get information about Campaigns in Cube:
 GET
 ```
 https://YOURACCOUNT.cube4sales.com/campaigns?include_inactive_campaigns=True